Advancing Awareness of Epilepsy & SUDEP - The Danny Did Foundation

 Our Mission

-To advance public awareness of epilepsy and the risk of Sudden Unexpected Death in Epilepsy (SUDEP), to protect people with epilepsy, and to prevent deaths caused by seizures.
+To close the gaps in epilepsy care by advancing public awareness of epilepsy and the risk of Sudden Unexpected Death in Epilepsy (SUDEP), and by providing resources and education to fulfill our commitment of preventing deaths caused by seizures.

 Icon Our Vision@2x